Nandina domestica ‘Flirt™’

 If plants are grouped, shiny red berries follow the flowers; isolated plants seldom fruit heavily.

 Stunning, deep red, new growth from spring until fall accentuates the evergreen leaves of this nandina.
-Flirt™ holds it's superior red color through the summer, unlike similar varieties.
-Space 2' apart for groundcover or low hedge.
+‘Flirt™’ holds its superior red color through the summer, unlike similar varieties.
+Space 2 ft. apart for a groundcover or low hedge.
 Perfect in mixed beds and containers.
 From the Sunset Western Garden Collection.